-On February 2, 2007, the Board of Directors adopted an equity granting methodology for all designated directors, executive officers and key employees whereby there will be one annual equity grant date.
-This date will be the date when the blackout window opens after the year-end earnings are released.
-All designated directors, executive officers and employees will receive an equity grant on the annual equity grant date with an exercise price (for stock options and stock appreciation rights), or grant price (for RSUs), equal to the NASDAQ Stock Market close price on that day.
-The Board of Directors will convene a meeting on this date after the NASDAQ Stock Market closes to determine the number of shares to be granted.
-The Board of Directors may grant to the Chief Executive Officer an additional allotment of options or shares to be granted at his discretion to new hires and promotion candidates, the grant date and exercise or grant price will be based on the last trading day of each month of the employment event.
-This allotment will not be available to executive officers, as all grants to executive officers must be made by the Committee.
+In 2007, the Board of Directors adopted an equity granting methodology for all designated directors, executive officers and key employees whereby there will be one annual equity grant date.
+This date is the date when the blackout window opens after the year-end earnings are released.
+All designated directors, executive officers and employees are eligible to receive an equity grant on the annual equity grant date with an exercise price (for stock options and stock appreciation rights), or grant price (for RSUs), equal to the NASDAQ Stock Market close price on that day.
+The Board of Directors convenes a meeting on this date after the NASDAQ Stock Market closes to determine the number of shares to be granted.
+The Board of Directors may grant to the Chief Executive Officer an additional allotment of options or shares to be granted at his discretion to new hires and promotion candidates over the course of the following year, with the grant date and exercise or grant price based on the last trading day of each month of the employment event.
+This allotment is not available to executive officers, as all grants to executive officers must be made by the Committee.